NotRequiem/screenshare-tool/README.md

 This tool is currently in beta version.

 ## Currently in Development
-- Detections for executed files with special characters (like korean, russian, chinese, etc...)
+- Detections for executed files for characters with more than 2 bytes (wild chars) (like korean, russian, chinese, etc...).
-- Detections for executed files with special characters using Task Scheduler.
-- Code optimizations for the official release.
+- Detection improvements for external java cheats.

 ## Features
 > 1. Detects onboard memory macros in both mouse and keyboard devices by using low level hooks.